 Also, you may not have access to funding sources when some of your study abroad expenses are due (such as deposits and plane tickets).
 You should keep in mind that your aid disbursement dates will be no earlier than our normal term disbursement dates, but may be later if our disbursement date is not within ten days of the beginning of your particular program.
-It is important to meet with UC International and consult with Student Financial Aid as you look to understand your individual expenses and the timing of fund availability.
+Summer study abroad students are limited to summer aid options.
+It is important to meet with UC International and consult with Student Financial Aid as you look to understand your individual expenses, your aid eligibility, and the timing of fund availability.

 You may also be eligible to receive targeted UC financial assistance to support your study abroad.
 Qualifying students can apply for a travel grant via UC International.
 Honors students can consult the University Honors Program on experiential learning awards available for study abroad travel.